 The RI Test seeks to include a more complete set of benefits that better reflects state policy compared to the TRC.
 Importantly, the benefits associated with efficiency programs, including reductions in greenhouse gas (GHG) emissions, have been included by relying on the 2021 version of the Avoided Energy Supply Costs in New England report (AESC).
-This year, the Company has proposed to consider the social cost of carbon in the Rhode Island Cost Test, which differs from past practice which had relied on the marginal abatement cost method for assigning a dollar value to avoided greenhouse gas emissions.
-Specifically, the 2023 EE Plan proposes to utilize an updated social cost of carbon (SCC) based on a supplemental study to the 2021 AESC.
-As stated in the 2023 EE Plan:
+Specifically, the EE Plans propose to utilize the New England Marginal Abatement Cost (MAC) based on a supplemental study to the 2021 AESC.
+As stated in the 2024 EE Plan:

-"The AESC 2021 Supplemental Study found that the SCC was \$393/short ton, levelized over a 15-year period, and the May re-release of the 2021 AESC study found that the New England MAC (electric sector) was \$124/short ton, levelized over a 15-year period, both values being in 2021 dollars."
+"the May re-release of the 2021 AESC study found that the New England MAC (electric sector) was \$124/short ton, levelized over a 15-year period, both values being in 2021 dollars."

-A small portion of this value - representing the near-term value of carbon reductions given current and likely future carbon regulation - is already included or "embedded" in the avoided energy costs that compose a portion of the benefits under the TRC Test.
+A small portion of this value - representing the near-term value of carbon reductions given current and likely future carbon regulation - is already included or "embedded" in the avoided energy costs.
 Therefore, the RI Test includes the remaining value of carbon emissions up to the full per-ton value.
 The 2021 AESC also quantified benefits for non-embedded nitrogen oxide (NOx) reduction benefits.
 These are much smaller than the non-embedded GHG reduction benefits, but they do appear on the figures below as an additional benefit under the RI Test.

 Increased spending from installing energy efficiency measures creates jobs in the local economy.
 Participant and program spending on efficiency often has positive benefits to the local economy as a greater portion of total efficiency costs are spent locally than is the case for the costs of additional supply.
-Yet these benefits are typically not included in TRC benefit calculations because they are difficult to quantify, requiring a regional economic model.
-Such an analysis was conducted for the Company in 2014, and updated in 2019, the results of which form the basis for the economic benefits historically included in the RI Test.
-During review of the economic development benefits in the 2022 EE Plan in Docket 5189, concerns were raised regarding whether the economic development benefits are capturing some of the benefits reflected in other RI Test categories.
-As a result, it was determined that economic development benefits should be reported separately from, rather than added together with, the other RI Test benefit
+Calculation of these benefits typically requires a regional economic model.
+Such a model was executed for the Company in 2014, and updated in 2019, the results of which